15 Delicious Vegan Dinners

 Barbecue Slawpy Jacks

-This hearty vegan entrée is essentially a cross between a sloppy Joe and a barbecue sandwich and a creative way for vegans this traditional classic.
+This hearty vegan entrée is essentially a cross between a sloppy Joe and a barbecue sandwich and a creative way for vegans to enjoy a traditionally meat-based classic.
+Be sure to use jackfruit canned in brine, not syrup.
+Jackfruit can be found at Asian markets and on Amazon.
+Serve with potato chips for crunch.

 The Best "Beefy" Vegan Burgers